koskath/arete2/course_content/SC/final_md_files/Lecture11/lecture_11_slide_35_preparation-what-was-this-course-about.md

-# Preparation - What was this course about
+# Slide 35 of Lecture 11 contains information about Preparation - What was this course about
 Key objective of the course is to introduce students into the business challenges and solutions of supply chain management and modern business logistics in a global environment.
 Students should learn to identify and understand specific basic and